Protect your data and yourself.

 Protecting yourself from the threat of data exposure

 What if you are worried?
 What if the data you want to store in the cloud is more sensitive than random family and pet photos?
-What if you want to make sure no one without authorization can see it, no matter what?
+What if you want to make sure no one without authorization can ever see it, no matter what?

-Data loss
+Threat 2: Data loss

 By “data loss”, I mean that when you go to access your data stored online, it’s inaccessible or just not there.
-Include the threat of ransomware, loss might be a larger cloud data threat than exposure.
+This includes the threat of ransomware.

 The cloud service providers are almost certainly backing up their equipment, but those backups are for their protection, not yours.
 If a hacker deletes all your files, it’s extremely unlikely the provider will restore them for you.2